priyankamadhwal/IndoorsGPS/README.md

   <br />
   <b>Background services: </b><br /><br />
 <p>Whenever an application runs in the background using services, it consumes memory and battery which are very limited resources.
 So, Android O onwards, the application is allowed to create and run background services only for a few minutes after which they are killed by the system. </p>
 <p>Some periodic task can be created using a scheduler that will start service again after some given interval, service will do its work and then stop itself again.
-By this the application will not be considered battery draining.
+By this, the application will not be considered battery draining.
 But there are some limitations in the number of times an app can request location update in background.
-Also the doze mode and app standby by delays the execution by some amount of time if the phone is idle.</p>
+Also the doze mode and app standby delays the execution by some amount of time if the phone is idle.</p>
   <br />
   <b>Foreground services: </b><br /><br />
 <p>A foreground service will keep the user aware that application is performing some background tasks by displaying a persistent notification and the system will consider it to be something the user is actively aware of and thus not a candidate for killing when low on memory or power.</p>
-  <p>But as this notification couldn't be dismissed, users may find this annoying.</p>
+  <p>But as this notification couldn't be dismissed, users may find this behavior annoying.</p>
   <br />
   <p><b><u>Our solution:</u></b><br />
     We will be using a Foreground Service for Android versions O and above as it makes it possible to get uninterrupted continuous location updated which is very essential for this app.